 Every year, almost 100% of teens who participate in ECHO report that this experience was their most memorable and relevant in preparing for college and/or career.
 These teens reported that ECHO has helped them identify specific college majors and/or career or self-employment options.

-This year, ECHO is poised to enroll more than 500 teens from 20 different high schools from Los Angeles, Santa Barbara, Ventura, and Orange Counties, including a high school for incarcerated teens.
+This year, ECHO had more than 600 teens enrolled in its program, but the coronavirus has impacted school districts, schools, classrooms and additional programs which has resulted in many teams dropping out of the competition.
 As a non-profit organization, Project ECHO raises 100% of its annual operating budget every year with the mission of keeping teens engaged in high school and helping them identify future college and career paths.